zzhou292/chrono-HIL/README.md

 Chrono::HIL is released as an open-source software under BSD-3 license, in-line with the licensing used for Project Chrono (https://projectchrono.org/).
 While the middleware is free, open-souce, and anyone is free to modify and repackage the middleware for commercial purposes, there is no technical support comes with chrono::HIL.
 You are free to open an Issue, and Jason will try his best to porvide support.
 However no reponse or support is garanteed.

-Software and Hardware support can be provided in the following cases, request priority ranking from high to low, please contact Jason (zzhou292@wisc.edu).
+Software and Hardware support can be provided. please contact Jason (zzhou292@wisc.edu).